pandeynandancse/smart_attendance/README.md

 and then open link

 ## To Do
-1. Future Work has been listed in [limitations.txt](limitations.txt) file.
+1. Future Work has been listed in [limitation.txt](limitation.txt) file.